apache/nuttx/configs/mx1ads/README.txt

   8. Edit setenv.h so that the PATH variable includes the path to the newly built binaries.

+Issues
+^^^^^^

+  Title:       PORT IS INCOMPLETE
+  Description: The basic port of the i.MX1 architecture was never finished.
+The port
+               is incomplete (as of this writing, is still lacks a timer, interrupt decoding, USB, network) and untested.
+  Status:      Open
+  Priority:    Medium (high if you need i.MX1/L support)

+  Title:       SPI METHODS ARE NOT THREAD SAFE
+  Description: SPI methods are not thread safe.
+Needs a semaphore to protect from re-entrancy.
+  Status:      Open
+  Priority:    Medium -- Will be very high if you do SPI access from multiple threads.

 ARM/i.MX1-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^